 Death's Charge is universally superior to Dark Prison: it has a lower energy cost, a heal, and you can use it on spirits.
 I usually open with Dark Prison so I can save Death's Charge for later, but occasionally you'll need very specific step cycles to get through a zone (See Skill timing, Vehjin Mines)

 EE is the typical ally step to bring.
 It had a tiny 8 second cooldown and a big heal - good stuff all around.
-Wastrel's low cooldown is good if you have a whole lot of steps to perform in a short timespan.
+Shadow Theft and Wastrel's low cooldowns are good if you have a whole lot of steps to perform in a short timespan.

 Careful shadow steps can skip bodyblock altogether.
 The trick is to cycle targets to the back of the group - preferably a caster.
 When you aggro the front of the group, all the melee mobs will come running for you meaning no-one will be there to block you on your way out.

 Stepping to a melee enemy can be even better sometimes - the target chosen to step to is made when you start casting.
 A melee enemy properly aggroed will run towards you a bit before the cast is finished, and you'll almost always end up behind him where you can HoS out of the group.

 HoS is great for getting around bodyblock, since you don't have to step to a target.
 When surrounded, just target an enemy behind you and you'll step past the group in the direction you want to go.